tahershaker/Learning-Kubernetes/4. Kubernetes Cluster & Object Management with Kubectl and YAML/README.md

 ---

-### Using the --kubeconfig flag command line
+#### Using the --kubeconfig flag command line

 The kubectl CLI tool provide the ability to specify a different kubeconfig file other than the default by using the flag `--kubeconfig <path-to-other-file>`.
 This option have the highest priority.
 Regardless of the context set or the KUBECONFIG env variable, if the --kubeconfig flag is used, it will override any other and the file passed with the flag is the one to be used.

-To test this through the example, from the preivious task, KUBECONFIG env variable is set to a non-default kubeconfig file (kube01config) and this is the one used now.
+To test this through the example, from the previous task, KUBECONFIG env variable is set to a non-default kubeconfig file (kube01config) and this is the one used now.
 Use the `kubectl get nodes` command with the file kube02config which points to the second cluster.
 The output should be the nodes for the second cluster not the first cluster.

 ```bash
 kubectl get nodes --kubeconfig ~/.kube/kube02config